curiouscarp/curiouscarp.github.io/_posts/2024-05-09-Earnings-Model.md

 I am working on a model to predict vol adjusted price changes using data before and after an earnings release.
 If earnings are released at t+1 (morning or evening), I look at the percentage change in price using the close at time t, and the open at time t+2.
 I’ve also added a time variable.
+Quarterly changes in price could be useful to consider as well.

 Right now, I use a sliding window to calculate annualized standard deviation for the volatility adjustment.
 I also use the same sliding window to generate covariance and variance for beta.